fedora-copr/rpmeta/README.md

 rpmeta --help
 ```

-For detailed information about a specific command, run:
+For detailed information about a specific (sub)command, run:

 ```bash
 rpmeta <command> --help